oda-hub/hugo-odahub/content/docs/guide-development.md

 # oda: MyS3 a oda:S3 .
 # oda: MyS3 oda:resourceBindingEnvVarName "MY_S3_CREDENTIALS" .
 ```
-Below in the code we can initialize the session to the S3 using the credentials provided by means of the environment variable:
+In the code below we initialize the S3 storage session using the credentials provided by means of the environment variable:

 ```
 import json